 We ended that day with two lovely steaks made by Martijn (compliments to the chef 😉 ) and a bottle of red wine.
 Really cool to meet up again and exchange some stories and travel experiences.
 Martijn (@khaya.on.wheels) is traveling through Africa on the lookout for new projects and enjoying the amazing continent that Africa is.

 Early in the morning the next activity was planned: a morning walk with a ranger through the Mana Pools.
 With the three of us we followed our ranger Emanuel through the dry park.
 While we saw numerous elands, elephants, zebras, hippos and impalas the real highlight of that day came after walking with Emanuel.

 It was after we had a cup of coffee at the Zambezi when we saw an empty car along the road.
-After scouting the area we saw three persons at about 600 meter from their car.
+After scouting the area we saw three persons at about 600 meters from their car.
 We took a bit of a gamble and walked towards a dry river bed.
-It turned out that the same pack of wild dogs were resting in the shade of a big tree.
+It turned out that the same pack of wild dogs was resting in the shade of a big tree.
 When we were alone with these wonderful creatures it was really exciting.
 You’re at quite a distance from your car which could be a challenge if something is walking in between you and your car.
 It was such an amazing experience.
-The four puppies where playing while the adults tried to sleep as much as they could in the heath.
+The four puppies were playing while the adults tried to sleep as much as they could in the heath.

 Activity on the campsite

 Back at the campsite it was quite busy as well.
 First there was an elephant that after a bit of swimming wanted to come out of the water right next to Martijn’s car.
 We merely chilled a bit, designed some graphics, read a book and selected some photos.
 In the afternoon Jolene tried to catch some fish (without any result unfortunately).
 We then made a nice fire, had some wine and enjoyed Martijn’s Ukulele performance.